-High school students can sign up for this free, fully proctored, full-length practice ACT test sponsored by Kaplan Test Prep.
-Students will learn what to expect in a test-like environment and receive a comprehensive analysis of their performance on the test, detailing individual strengths and weaknesses.
+High school students can sign up for this free, fully proctored, full-length practice SAT test sponsored by Kaplan Test Prep.
+Students will learn what to expect in a test-like environment and will receive a comprehensive analysis of their performance on the test, detailing individual strengths and weaknesses.

-Space is limited so registration is required.
-Registration begins Saturday, July 19.
+Space is limited, so registration is required.
+Registration begins Saturday, March 14.

-Students should bring two #2 pencils and a calculator.
+Students should bring two No. 2 pencils and a calculator.